Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 #### Event Component

-The event components exposes REST-APIS for publishing and subscribing to events.
+The event components expose REST-APIS for publishing and subscribing to events.

 When a publish request is received it will push the event document to the event storage.

 When a request is received it will query the events stored in the event storage.

 ### Storage technology